This post was originally written by Gerry Nason in 2017. Gerry has since passed away. In his memory, this post was updated and redistributed in 2021.

 Do you neglect your customers after they make a purchase?
-The marketing world is enamored with creating fresh, new, lead-generating content.
-But, little thought is given to providing quality content to your biggest fans: those who already purchased your offering.
+The marketing world is enamored with fresh, new leads from stiff new content.
+Little thought is given to providing quality content to your biggest fans: those who already purchased your offering.
 The prevailing attitude is, “Why would we want to spend our time and revenue supporting a sale that’s already been made?

-The reason is that happy customers become customer advocates.
+The reason is that happy customers become customer advocates and customers that buy again.
 Happy customers generate word-of-mouth advertising.
-Happy customers write testimonials that look stunningly good on your landing pages and website.
-There is no substitute for having a bevy of happy customers in your corner.
+Happy customers write testimonials that look stunning on your landing pages and website.
+There is no substitute for having a crowd of happy customers in your corner.

 What is Post-Sale Content?